hpc/charliecloud/doc/ch-run.rst

     The size of the writeable filesystem :code:`SIZE` is any size specification acceptable to :code:`tmpfs`, e.g. :code:`4m` for 4MiB or :code:`50%` for half of physical memory.
 If this option is specified without :code:`SIZE`, the default is :code:`12%`.
-Note that this limit is a maximum: only actually stored files consume virtual memory.
+Note (1) this limit is a maximum — only actually stored files consume virtual memory, and (2) :code:`SIZE` larger than memory can be requested without error.

     This requires kernel support and there are some caveats.
 See section “:ref:`ch-run_overlay`” below for details.